tldraw/tldraw-llm-starter/README.md

 1. Create an OpenAI API key on the [platform.openai.com](platform.openai.com) website.
 2. Create an Assistant on the [platform.openai.com](platform.openai.com) website.
-3. Create `.env` file with both the key and the assistant's id.
+3. Create `.env` file at the root of this repo with both the key and the assistant's id.

 ```
 OPENAI_API_KEY=sk-sk-etcetcetc